Recent African origin of modern humans

-There were at least several "out-of-Africa" dispersals of modern humans, possibly beginning as early as 270,000 years ago, certainly via northern Africa and the Arabian Peninsula about 130,000 to 115,000 years ago at least.
+There were at least several "out-of-Africa" dispersals of modern humans, possibly beginning as early as 270,000 years ago, certainly via North Africa and the Arabian Peninsula about 130,000 to 115,000 years ago at least.
 There is evidence that modern humans had reached China around 80,000 years ago.
 Practically all of these early waves seem to have gone extinct or retreated back, and present-day humans outside Africa descend mainly from a single expansion about 70,000–50,000 years ago, via the so-called "Southern Route".
 These humans spread rapidly along the coast of Asia and reached Australia by around 65,000–50,000 years ago, (Note: (McChesney 2015): "...genetic evidence suggests that a small band with the marker M168 migrated out of Africa along the coasts of the Arabian Peninsula and India, through Indonesia, and reached Australia very early, between 60,000 and 50,000 years ago.
 This very early migration into Australia is also supported by Rasmussen et al. (2011).") (though some researchers question the earlier Australian dates and place the arrival of humans there at 50,000 years ago at earliest, while others have suggested that these first settlers of Australia may represent an older wave before the more significant out of Africa migration and thus not necessarily be ancestral to the region's later inhabitants) while Europe was populated by an early offshoot which settled the Near East and Europe less than 55,000 years ago.

 In the 2010s, studies in population genetics uncovered evidence of interbreeding that occurred between H. sapiens and archaic humans in Eurasia, Oceania and Africa, indicating that modern population groups, while mostly derived from early H. sapiens, are to a lesser extent also descended from regional variants of archaic humans.